-This table details recommendations for alcohol consumption (drinking guidelines) issued by government bodies in various countries.
+This table details recommendations for alcohol consumption (drinking guidelines) issued by government bodies in all countries for which IARD has been able to verify the information with the respective national authorities or through publicly accessible documents.
 Generally, these recommendations apply to healthy adults.
 It is specified when other groups are the targets of the recommendations.
 Standard drinks are shown in grams of ethanol, or as described in the source document.
 Guidelines for women who may become pregnant, are pregnant, or are breastfeeding are detailed separately in the table Drinking Guidelines: Pregnancy and Breastfeeding.

 It is updated on an ongoing basis as government entities publish and revise their guidelines.